Peter Kohn

 Peter Kohn was a longtime field manager at Middlebury College, Middlebury, Vermont.
 He worked with the Middlebury Men's Varsity Lacrosse Team and other Middlebury sport teams for several decades.

 In 2004, Kohn was inducted into the Lacrosse Hall of Fame.
 He is one of the few people who did not play the sport to have been inducted into the Hall of Fame.

 In 2005, a movie was created about Kohn, called Keeper of the Kohn.

 In his later years, Kohn spent his winters in Cape May, NJ and Florida, returning to Middlebury each spring to work with the lacrosse team.

 At age 77, Peter Kohn died at the University of Pennsylvania Hospital in Philadelphia, PA.
 Kohn was unable to recover from a heart attack, which occurred while on a fishing trip near his home in Cape May, N.J., on August 1, 2009.

 Early life

 Kohn was born in Baltimore, Maryland to Bernard Kohn, whose family owned the Hochschild Kohn's department store chain.
 As a boy, Kohn struggled athletically and academically due to undiagnosed autism.

 Professional career

 In 1954, Kohn began as a field manager at Baltimore's Park School.
 He moved to Middlebury becoming the manager of the men's lacrosse team from 1981-1988.
 He was also the equipment manager until 2003.

 Legacy

-Peter was always determined and led by example.
-Even through a rainy day, Peter always gave it his all.
-Peter would walk up and down the sideline offering water, dry towels and items from his canvas tote bag.
-He would crawl through bushes and under bleachers to retrieve lost lacrosse balls.
-And occasionally, Peter would even lead the team stretch, counting in all sorts of languages from "German" to "Alien".

 Before a game, Peter would rehearse his pregame speech in his hotel room.
 Before every game, a team member would ask him, "Hey Pete what time is it," and Peter would respond with: "It's time to beat (team in competition that day)."